Comprehensive University Admissions guide available

 - University of Otago: all school leavers must complete a one-year course in Health Science, then apply for selection into medicine

 - University of Auckland: all school leavers need to take year 1 of either the Bachelor of Health Science or Bachelor of Biomedical Science.
-At the end of this year, students with good UMAT score will be eligible for an interview for selection into medicine.
+At the end of this year, students with good UCAT score will be eligible for an interview for selection into medicine.

 - The year 12 cut off ATAR scores required for entry into the above courses varies between Universities.
 They can be as low as 90 for medicine (even lower for rural students).